hdiethelm/xenomai4-linuxcnc/README.md

 - Xenomai latency test
   - Select an isolated CPU.
 For example for CPU3: <br>
   `sudo latmus -c 3`
-- Check for Xenomai enabled threads
+- Check for Xenomai enabled threads and status
-  - `evl ps`
+  - `evl ps -l`
   - rtapi_app should show up on the isolated CPU
+  - ISW should stay constant (unwanted mode switches)